mikegratton/dim/README.md

 When `__FAST_MATH__` is defined, Dim uses an expanded notion of a "bad" floating point number that includes numbers that are Inf, -Inf, and NaN in IEEE 754 floating point.
-The rationale is that on embedded systems (ARM in particular), you need to compile `-Ofast` to obtain access to SIMD instructions.
+The rationale is that on embedded systems (ARM in particular), you often must compile with `-Ofast` to obtain access to SIMD instructions.
 When you do this, `std::isnan()` always evaluates to false.
 Dim uses its own `is_bad` function to work around this.
 The trade-off is that algorithms relying on correct behavior with Inf will see values as "bad".
 But such algorithms are usually limited to specialized